-Having your own individual projects allows you to develop a deep understanding into one unit/idea/problem, but also have the freedom to ask many questions about the whole plant not just the one area.
-This gave me an understanding of the complexity and the dangers of the oil and gas industry.
+Having your own individual projects allows you to develop a deep understanding of a given problem.
+It also allows you the freedom to ask many questions.
+This gave me an understanding of the complexity and the challenges of the energy industry.

 How would you describe your experience of the Shell Assessed Internship Programme?
 What would you say to students thinking about an internship with Shell?

 The opportunity was extremely beneficial.
-Hands on site experience gave me much more in depth knowledge of the energy industry which I could take back to University and apply to my final year design projects.
+Hands-on site experience gave me much more in-depth knowledge of the energy industry which I then took back to my university and applied to my final year design projects.

 Additionally, it gave insight into what the industry was like and showed the opportunities available from studying a chemical engineering degree.

 I encourage others to definitely apply!
 It is a great opportunity to learn about the industry in a really welcoming environment where questions are encouraged.

 How did your assessed internship prepare you for your career and how did it feel knowing you had secured a graduate position well before your graduation date?

 Undertaking the Assessed Internship Programme gave me hands-on experience with Shell tools and familiarised me with our processes.
 It also allowed me to ask many different people with different experiences their views on working for Shell and working in the energy industry.